aquova/KA-Rando/README.md

 ## -- Version History --

+v2.00 - 11/16/17 - Added GUI interface.
+Can now select specific Kirby color in addition to randomizing the color.
+Switched from Python 2 to Python 3

 v1.03 - 9/2/17 - Removed need to import data from txt files.
 Entire program now contained in .py